- Noom Weight’s customizable program supports all variations of the low-carb diet, from keto to Atkins to low-carb Mediterranean.

 As you plan your meals, remember that all foods (including carbs) are welcome in moderation.
 The key is balance.

-Pay attention to what red foods you love, and you can plan to adjust calories elsewhere to fit them in.
+Pay attention to what orange foods you love, and you can plan to adjust calories elsewhere to fit them in.

 Say you want that slice of pineapple upside-down cake after dinner.
 Just log it in the morning, and you’ll know to focus on more green and yellow foods throughout the day.